doyousketch2/theSegSat/README.md

 Click the BPP display to toggle between 2bit and 4 bit.
 Reloads data, so any changes you have painted will revert.

+Save is almost functional.
+It saves, but cuts off halfway through.
+If your terminal has a decent scrollback,  you can test it yourself.
+`diff -y <(xxd font8.dat) <(xxd newfont.dat) | colordiff`